leonelmenaia/South-African-mobile-numbers-validation/README.md

 To run the Unit and API tests.

-To call the endpoints, it's need to use the /v1/auth endpoint to authenticate, using the following JSON body:
+To call the endpoints, it's needed to use the /v1/auth endpoint to authenticate, using the following JSON body:

 `{